DeepakVadgama/deepakvadgama.github.io/_posts/poems/2015-02-21-strands-of-silk.md

 At tender age when a princess connects, heart dreams for lifespan right then and there...
-When silk is tugged too hard too soon, it breaks apart, and I think that's only fair
+When that strand is tugged too hard too soon, it breaks apart, and I think that's only fair

 The fall is hard if leaning on the strand; thousand complains of pain and of life being unfair...